-People across the UK will have to cut their meat and dairy consumption by 20% before 2030 if we’re to meet national carbon reduction targets.
-Why not think about what 20% less meat and dairy in your life would look like and set this as your goal?
+People across the UK will have to cut their meat and dairy consumption by 13% between now and 2030 if we’re to meet national carbon reduction targets.
+Why not think about what 13% less meat and dairy would look like in your life and set this as your goal?

 2. Build in gradual changes